danmbrown/city-of-whispers/Playbooks/Clamor.md

 ### Perceptive
 *(Improvement to Appraise Circumstances)*

-When you Appraise Circumstances involving a faction or a neighborhood, on a hit you may rewrite one of the target's tags.
+When you **Appraise Circumstances** involving a faction or a neighborhood, on a hit you may rewrite one of the target's tags.

 ### Inquisitive
 *(Improvement to Sample the Sights & Sounds)*

-### Like the Back of Your Hand
-*(Alternate Attribute)*

-When you Get Your Bearings, you may roll with Lore instead of Environs.
+When

+###

 ### Generalist
 When you recall an obscure fact or bit of trivia, roll +Lore.
 On a hit, the information is correct and relevant.
 Take +1 forward to the next move using that information.
 On 7-9, pick one compromise.